Join Us

 UW-Madison Course Credit for Participation in Skunkworks!

-Participants are eligible to enroll in MSE 401 for 2 credits!
+Participants in Research or the ML4ER Intro course are eligible to enroll in MSE 401 for 2 credits!

 We ask that those participating in Skunkworks activities sign up for 2 credits in MSE 401.
 This helps create an official record of your efforts for yourself and the campus, as well as helping show the impact of the Skunkworks program.
 The course does not meet and does not involve any extra commitment beyond your otherwise planned activities.
 If there is any reason you do not wish to take credits this course enrollment is not required.

-If you do wish to enroll email Benjamin Afflerbach bafflerbach@wisc.edu who will initiate opening the course for you.
+If you do wish to enroll email Benjamin Afflerbach bafflerbach@wisc.edu who will initiate opening the course for you and include your campus ID number (wiscard number).
 You can generally enroll about 72 h after emailing Ben.

 Introduction to Machine Learning for Engineering Research Course